-(2) Annual Report.
+(1) Annual Report.

-(a) No later than October 1 of each calendar year, the Operator shall submit an annual report to the Town Board for all active and intermittent mining sites and processing facilities for which the Operator has a license in the Town of Auburn.
-The reporting period shall be from the date of the issuance of the first Operator's license to September 30, and thereafter from October 1 to September 30.
+(a) No later than November 1 of each calendar year, the Operator shall submit an annual report to the Town Board for all active and intermittent mining sites and processing facilities for which the Operator has a license in the Town of Auburn.